eikek/porter/README.md

 at least two valid credentials.
 The `Decider`, which is a function `AuthResult => Boolean`, is meant to decide whether an `AuthResult` presents a successful authentication.
 There are two implementations provided.
-The most common one `OneSuccessfulVote` returns `true` if there is at least on successful vote and no failed ones and the account is not disabled.
+The default one `DefaultPasswordVote` returns `true` if there is at least one successful vote for the standard `Password` and the account is not disabled.

 ### Authorization